Xilmi/Rotp-Fusion/README.md

 - Fixed the combat result diplay factories number when a colony is bio destroyed.
   - Fixed the fix!
 - Systems are scouted before the player is asked to bombard them.
 (Fixed)
+- Fixed a rare bug where an empire could be placed outside the bounds given by galaxy shapes.

 2024.11.28 (BR)
 - New French translations